Srinivasan18/Demo/README.md

 This is modified content

-Modification for creating branch
-Modification for creating branch updates
+Modification for creating branch updating the same line for the conflict